 Local Social Security offices are finally opening back up for in-person appointments.
 This includes walk-up appointments, but due to backlogs, I definitely wouldn’t recommend just showing up unless you’re prepared to wait for hours.
 In fact, they’re actively dissuading people from in-person appointments.

 However, Social Security also says dropping Medicare Part B is a big deal, and they may have to have what’s called a “personal interview” with a Social Security representative so you don’t mess up your Medicare coverage.

-Anytime you interact with Social Securiy, you should always, ALWAYS send in requests to Social Security in writing and make sure you keep copies of everything you’re told and fill out at Social Security.
+Any time you interact with Social Security, you should ALWAYS send in requests in writing, make sure you keep copies of everything you’re told, and fill out at Social Security.
 If you speak to them over the phone, make notes and date them.

 That said, if you’re dropping Medicare Part B, I’d recommend you call and do it over the phone.
 They’ll likely ask you to fill out a form explaining why you’d like to drop Medicare Part B, which you can find here.

-Last time I called Social Security, which was for a blog post I wrote a while back, I repeatedly got disconnected or connected to scratchy, bad telephone lines.
-It took me four attempts to get a clean line and to a point I could talk to a human, but I immediately got hung up on when I went into a queue/ I eventually gave up and just emailed them.
+Last time I called Social Security, which was for a blog post I wrote a while back, I repeatedly got disconnected or was connected to scratchy telephone lines.
+It took me four attempts to get a clean line and to a point I could talk to a human, but I immediately got hung up on when I went into a queue.
+I eventually gave up and just emailed them.

 One last note, Lucas.
 If you’re dropping Medicare Part B and keeping Medicare Part A, Medicare will send you a new Medicare card showing you have only Part A coverage.

 I love answering Medicare questions.
 Send me yours at email@example.com, and I’ll pick a few for a future blog post!